 A.Upon the Fellowship Recipient's presentation to the Tax Division of an Annual Certification issued by the Corporation and a completed Tax Credit Award Request Form, the Tax Division shall either issue a Tax Credit Certificate, process a refund request, or a combination of the two to the Fellowship Recipient.

 B.The Tax Credit allowed under the Act may be used as a credit against personal income taxes imposed under R.I.
 Gen. Laws Chapter 44-30.

-C.A Fellowship Recipient seeking to claim the Tax Credit Certificate against his or her tax liability shall attach the original executed Certificate to his or her tax return.
+C.A Fellowship Recipient seeking to claim the Tax Credit Certificate against their tax liability shall attach the original executed Certificate to their tax return.

 D.If the amount of the Tax Credit allowed in any Service Period exceeds the Fellowship Recipient’s total tax liability for the year in which the credit is allowed, the amount of such credit that exceeds the Fellowship Recipient’s tax liability may be carried forward and applied against the taxes imposed for the succeeding four (4) years, or until the full credit is used, whichever occurs first.